• Home

 0

-Amendments to the Criminal Procedure Law and the regulation on wiretapping, both enacted in 2016, had been fully applied at the start of this month, turning a brand new web page inside the reform of the criminal justice gadget that become precipitated through a major scandal in 2010 involving prosecutors tampering with evidence in a criminal case after which looking to cover it up.
-Video recordings of the interrogation technique of suspects — intended to ensure transparency and save you false confessions — have come to be obligatory in cases concern to lay decide trials and those independently probed through prosecutors.
-Meanwhile, necessities on wiretapping in the criminal probe were eased as part of the stairs to provide police and prosecutors with more research tools, along with with with the creation of plea bargaining last 12 months, in trade for the tighter guidelines on interrogations.
+Amendments to the Criminal Procedure Law and the regulation on wiretapping, both enacted in 2016, had been fully applied at the start of this month, turning a brand new web page inside the reform of the criminal justice gadget that becomes precipitated through a major scandal in 2010 involving prosecutors tampering with evidence in a criminal case after which looking to cover it up.
+Video recordings of the interrogation technique of suspects — intended to ensure transparency and prevent false confessions — have come to be obligatory in cases concern to lay decide trials and those independently probed through prosecutors.
+Meanwhile, restrictions on wiretapping in criminal probes were eased as part of the steps to provide police and prosecutors with more research tools, along with the creation of plea bargaining last 12 months, in exchange for tighter guidelines on interrogations.

 Related Posts